aws-deepracer-community/deepracer-log-guru/README.md

 * [Troubleshooting](docs/trouble_shooting.md)

 ## Old Announcements
+* 4th April 2022: Version 3.2.7 is now available with support for the new Ace Super Speedway and Ace Speedway tracks
 * 5th March 2022: Version 3.2.6 is now available with support for the new Rogue Circuit and Raceway tracks
 * 3rd February 2022: Version 3.2.5 is now available with support for the new Summit Speedway track
 * 10th November 2021: Version 3.2.4 is now available with support for the Vivalas tracks for re:Invent 2021